Clarity does not simplify truth. It makes truth accessible so that it can be held, tested, and defended by everyone it reaches.

 The Judge’s role is constrained by the standard.
 The Servant’s role is constrained by duty.
 But the Steward acts on the world, and that action can be directed toward clarity or confusion, unity or division.
 A Steward who cultivates confusion is still cultivating.
 On the surface, the criterion appears satisfied.
 But what they produce isn’t constructive.
 It’s corrosive.

-This is how the sacred gets turned against itself.
-The person who rejects the sacred foundation still inherits their moral intuitions from it.
+This is how the foundation gets turned against itself.
+The person who rejects the axioms and tenets still inherits their moral intuitions from them.
 Their sense of justice, their concept of service, their understanding of what cultivation means, all of it was shaped by the very foundation they want to discard.
 They aren’t operating from a new framework.
 They’re operating from the old one while denying its source.
-They want to redefine the triad’s criteria using the moral agency that the sacred itself provided.
+They want to redefine the triad’s criteria using the moral reasoning that the foundation itself provided.

 Without education and self-awareness, this happens invisibly.
 The Steward redefines cultivation while believing they’re improving it, introducing division while speaking the language of progress.
 The Judge’s standard hasn’t changed and the Servant’s orientation can still be toward others, but the Steward has redirected what “constructive” means.
 When that obligation to clarity and unity is abandoned, the other two criteria lose their grounding even if their definitions haven’t technically changed.